Some of the following guidelines are condensed from the most recent U.S. EPA radon testing protocols.

 - Your home is a 4 level split – test each floor that is in contact with the ground

-This sampler is designed to be exposed 72 to 168 hours (three to seven days).
+This sampler is designed to be exposed for three to seven days.
 This means you must leave it in place for at least 3 days.
-You may expose it up to 7 days if you are not testing in a humid environment (over 55% relative humidity).
+You may expose it for up to 7 days if you are not testing in a humid environment (over 55% relative humidity).
 Either way, your test result will be an average of approximately the last 4 days of the exposure period.

 Test results can be expected within 4 days of the lab receiving your test kit.